-In order to receive a baccalaureate degree from Northland College a student must complete a major field of study, fulfill the requirements for the Connections Curriculum, earn at least 124 credits, and be in good academic standing.
+In order to receive a baccalaureate degree from Northland College a student must complete a major field of study, fulfill the general education requirements, and earn at least 124 credits, and be in good academic standing.
 First-year students, and transfer students with less than 24 credits, must also complete a First-Year Experience.

 To complete a degree, students must also: